 With summer in full swing, so are the advertisements for miracle diets and cleanses claiming to help you live your best life.
 One of the most common types?
 Juice cleanses.
-So we’re taking a look at what they’re all about and whether they live up to the hype.
+So we’re taking a look at what they’re all about, whether they provide health benefits, and whether they live up to the hype.

 A juice cleanse, also known as a juice fast, is an increasingly popular fad in the health and fitness world.
 According to many companies and influencers, a juice cleanse has the ability to “restart” and detox the body.